-Budapest was named on 17 November 1873 to unite Buda and Pest.
+Budapest was named on 17 November 1873 to unite the hilly Buda and the flatter Pest.
 3.7m tourist visit Budapest every year to see bohemian beauty.
 Hungary is the birthplace of biro and Rubik’s cube and vitamin C was discovered there too.
-So, how about feng shui of Budapest?
+So, how about the feng shui of Budapest?

 Water seems important to Hungarian.
 Hungary houses 1500 thermal springs and 450 public baths.